 Meet Manuela.
 Manuela is a senior manager in Risk Advisory at Deloitte Germany.
 She supports her clients through IT asset risk management, helping them achieve the highest possible returns on their IT investments.
-Manuela also leads and executes regional strategic business projects, including the institution of shared service centers to enable Deloitte’s European network of firms to more easily collaborate as one team.
+Manuela also leads and executes regional strategic business projects, including the institution of shared service centres to enable Deloitte’s European network of firms to more easily collaborate as one team.

 Manuela loves juggling a variety of tasks and responsibilities each day.
 She finds it exciting to integrate business with a deep understanding of IT architectures and enjoys working with new technologies that push her to learn and grow.